opnfv/samplevnf/docs/testing/user/userguide/01-introduction.rst

 reference architecture and optimization methods related to VNF/Network service for high performance VNFs.
-This project provides benefits to other OPNFV projects like Functest, Models, yardstick etc to perform real life use-case based testing and VNF/NFVi characterization for the same.
+This project provides benefits to other OPNFV projects like Functest, Models, yardstick etc to perform real life use-case based testing and VNF/ Network Function Virtualization Infrastructure (:term:`NFVI`) characterization for the same.

-The Project's scope to create a repository of sample VNFs to help VNF benchmarking and NFVi characterization with real world traffic and host a common development environment for developing the VNF using optimized libraries.
+The Project's scope to create a repository of sample VNFs to help VNF benchmarking and NFVI characterization with real world traffic and host a common development environment for developing the VNF using optimized libraries.
-Also, Develop a test framework in yardstick  to enable Virtual Network Function (:term:`VNF`) / Network Function Virtualization Infrastructure (:term:`NFVI`) verification.
+Also, develop a test framework in yardstick  to enable VNF/NFVI verification.

-*SampleVNF* is used in OPNFV for characterization of NFVi/VNF on OPNFV infrastructure and some of the OPNFV features.
+*SampleVNF* is used in OPNFV for characterization of NFVI/VNF on OPNFV infrastructure and some of the OPNFV features.

 .. seealso:: Pharos_ for information on OPNFV community labs and this